Best Starfield weapons guide – guns, melee weapons, and grenades list

 While it does have fairly good all-round stats, with great damage, decently high fire rate, great accuracy, and being effective at relatively long ranges for a pistol, it really comes into its own with the Penetrator Rounds mod.
 Being able to hit multiple enemies with every shot is incredibly powerful, especially in the later game when you’ll often come up against groups of enemies.

 A powerful rifle with a high-fire rate, this one gains its greatest benefit from Armor-Piercing rounds.
-Coming up against late-game enemies with strong armor that you seemingly can’t get through, this gun completely ignores that, negating 15% of the armor bonus that your enemies would normally get.
-Great and breaking through those tough to beat walls.
+Coming up against late-game enemies with strong armor that you seemingly can’t get through, this gun completely ignores that, negating 15% of the armor bonus that your enemies would normally get making it great for breaking through those tough to beat walls.
+Add to that the Compensator weapon mod to add greater accuracy when hip-firing, and you’ve got a perfect SMG.

 It’s a minigun, what else is there to say?
 Well, for one, it can be equipped with certain mods to give it an almost laser-focus, turning that spray of bullets into a beam that will shred anything unlucky enough to be in the way.
 Add in a mod like Armor-Piercing rounds to increase your damage and you’ll be leaving your enemies like Swiss cheese.